-The person who is responsible for it is called the Project Manager (PM).
+The person who handles it is called the Project Manager (PM).
 This role helps to organize the whole project workflow – what tasks will be implemented in which order and when.
 This position requires responsibility for the final result.
 Usually, those are precise people who can explain, listen, and motivate the entire development team.

-Another position is called Business Analyst that plays an important role as well.
+Another position called Business Analyst plays an important role as well.
 It is a supportive position for a PM.
-This person knows the project entirely, each aspect, every small mechanic, and helps others by forming detailed project documentation and tasks.
+This person knows the project entirely, each aspect, and every small mechanic, and helps others by forming detailed project documentation and tasks.

-At this stage, we have a person who can glue everyone and set internal and external communications.
+At this stage, we have a person who can glue everyone and set up internal and external communications.
 A person who can explain exactly what to do.
-It is time to add someone who will develop a solution – Developer.
+It is time to add someone who will develop a solution – a developer.
 In our minimal setup, we strongly recommend allocating at least one developer per solution module or technology.